 Dedicated to helping others, “The First Lady of the West” personally financed fifteen years of her Linda Lael Miller Scholarships for Women, which she awarded to women 25 years and older who were seeking to improve their lot in life through education.
 She anticipates that her next charitable endeavors will benefit four-legged critters.

 Behind the Scenes

-#1 NYT bestselling author Linda Lael Miller celebrates the launch of her new Big Sky Series, Big Sky Country, Big Sky Mountain and Big Sky River, with an exclusive behind the scenes video interview.
+#1 NYT bestselling author Linda Lael Miller celebrates the launch of her Big Sky Series (Big Sky Country, Big Sky Mountain, Big Sky River, Big Sky Summer, Big Sky Wedding and Big Sky Secrets), with an exclusive behind the scenes video interview.
 In episode one, called Struggle, she discusses her craft and her start as a writer.